Victim of its own success

-An Irish parish group which has linked up with a Jesuit parish in Zambia by feeding children and supporting their school is facing major challenges due to its success.
-The parish of Star of the Sea in Sandymount has been supporting the development of St Mary’s Community School in Matero, a Jesuit parish.
+An Irish community group which has linked up with a Jesuit parish in Zambia by feeding children and supporting their school is facing major challenges due to its success.
+The Sandymount/Matero group has been supporting the development of St Mary’s Community School in Matero, a Jesuit parish.

 The Jesuits there, including Leonard Chiti SJ who once worked in Dublin, helped to rebuild the parish school ten years ago when 75 orphans were attending on a somewhat haphazard basis.
 With the support of Sandymount-Matero group, money was secured to feed the pupils on a daily basis, and to pay for those cooking the food as well as for the principal and teachers in the school.